 Different cleaning modes will have different cleaning times

-Whilst the ‘standard’ cleaning mode on most electric toothbrushes is programmed for 2 minutes, some cleaning modes such as a deep clean mode, a whitening mode or a tongue cleaning mode will have a different time associated to it.
+Whilst the ‘standard’ cleaning mode on most electric toothbrushes is programmed for 2 minutes, some brushing modes last for longer.

 As such the brush behaviour and brushing time alters.